Bordered manifolds with torus boundary and the link surgery formula

 \subsection{Hypercubes}

 In this section, we review a version of the homological perturbation lemma for hypercubes.
-This version of the homological perturbation lemma is from \cite{HHSZDuals}, where a proof may be found.
+See \cite{HHSZDuals}*{Section~2.7} for more details.
 Lemma~\ref{lem:homological-perturbation-cubes} is similar to other formulations of the homological perturbation lemma in the context of filtered chain complexes.
-For example, see work of Huebschmann--Kadeishvili \cite{HK_Homological_Perturbation}.
+See, e.g., \cite{HK_Homological_Perturbation}.
 A similar, though slightly less explicit, construction for transferring hypercube structures along homotopy equivalences is described by Liu \cite{Liu2Bridge}*{Section~5.6}.

 \begin{lem} Suppose that $\cC=(C_\veps,D_{\veps,\veps'})_{\veps\in \bE_n}$ is a hypercube of chain complexes, and $(Z_\veps)_{\veps\in \bE_n}$ is a collection of chain complexes, indexed by $\veps\in \bE_n$.
 Furthermore, suppose that for each $\veps\in \bE_n$, we have chosen maps